 Julia Zave is a freelance documentary, music and editorial photographer based in Albany, NY.
 Since 2005, her work has been recognized both regionally and nationally.
 In addition to assisting in coverage of the St. Joseph’s Academy project for Metroland Newsweekly, Julia has documented countless events for Upstate Concert Hall (Northern Lights), WEQX, FLY 92.3, Step Up Presents, Ares Promotions and Atlantic Records.
 Her work has been published in Billboard Magazine and PDNonline.com. www.juliazavephotography.com

 Live music during the opening reception on June 1st will be presented by Giles Bennett and the Petrified Woods.
 The band describes itself as “pure of heart upstate New York Americana with a down state Indy flair.”
 They blend original songs about broken hearts, broken laws and hometown pride with a catalog of classic country.
 Soft electric jangle, delicate horns, and Giles’ own heartbreaking warble strike a tender counterbalance. www.thepetrifiedwoods.bandcamp.com

 “Lost and Found” will remain on view throughout June and admission during regular gallery hours is free.

 “Lost and Found” also corresponds with “Groundbreaking,” a fundraiser for Albany Barn on Friday, June 22nd with food by the Chefs Consortium featuring Albany’s own 2x Chopped™ Champion chef Ric Orlando.
-Event information and tickets for “Groundbreaking” are available at //groundbreaking.albanybarn.org
+Event information and tickets for “Groundbreaking” are available at http://groundbreaking.albanybarn.org